dadutchboy2/adventofcode/README.md

 # adventofcode

-all 2022 solutions are made in roblox studio as a script with a child modulescript that contains the input
+all lua solutions are made in roblox studio as a script with a child modulescript that contains the input